americast/glow-pytorch/readme.md

 python3 extractor.py hparams/celeba.json img_align_celeba/ "Male Smiling" ""
 python3 extractor.py hparams/celeba.json img_align_celeba/ "Male" "Smiling"
 ```

+## Average and custom generator

+Run `python3 z_dist_smile.py hparams/celeba.json img_align_celeba/ celeba_z/` to generate ten instances of smiling women, neutral women, neutral men and smiling men using average of three latent vectors of each.
+Moreover, it would also generate images of ten smiling men using simple vector algebra in latent space.

 # TODO
 - [x] Glow model.
 The model is coded as described in original paper, some functions are adapted from offical TF version.
 Most modules are tested.